percyperezdante/utachana/gitJenkins/README.md

 >Select "Add post-build action"\
+Select "Pot build task" ( this requires the Post build plugin )\
 Select "Run script only if all previous steps were successful	"\
-Select "Post build task"\
 Type in Script : the commnad or script to run the application in the server in our example we run as:\
 java -jar build/libs/mm-0.1.1.jar

-- Save and run the Jenkins task
+- Save and click on "Build now"

 # How to configure Jenkins task to own Git server